cakephp/docs/en/core-libraries/helpers/text.rst

         For more information regarding our world-famous pastries and desserts, contact <a href="mailto:info@example.com">info@example.com</a>

-    .. versionchanged:: 2.1
-        In 2.1 this method automatically escapes its input.
+    This method automatically escapes its input.
 Use the ``escape`` option to disable this if necessary.

 .. php:method:: autoLinkUrls(string $text, array $htmlOptions=array())